portlandcodeschool/jse-win15-1/ondine/jse-win15-1.md

 **a)** `"1" == 1`

-true.
-Number 1 is first converted to a string, then the values are compared.
+Always true.
+Nonempty string is truthy, and number other than 0 is truthy.

 **b)** `"1" === 1`

-false.
+Always false.
 The operator is strict equals - the operands must be of the same data type as well as value.

 **c)** `x == 'x'`

-false. `"x"` - x is a string.
+False.
+Any x value does not equal x that is a string.
+True only if x is assigned the value 'x'. (x = 'x')

 **d)** `x == (x+'')`

-true. x is the same as x plus an empty string.
+Always true.
+The value of x is the same as x plus an empty string.

 **e)** `'' == ' '`

-false.
+Always false.
 An empty string is not the same as a string that contains a spaceband.

 **f)** `x = true`

-true.
-Assignment operator.
+True.
+Boolean value.

 **g)** `var x; x == 'undefined'`

-false.
-The value of x has not been declared.
-The type of x is "undefined". (??)
+False.
+The value of x is not been declared, so its value is undefined.
+The type of x is "undefined".

 **h)** `'9'<'10'`

-false.
-Comparing two strings in order from left to right, 9 > 1.
+False.
+Comparing two strings in order from left to right, 9 !< 1.

 **i)** `typeof x + 1 === "number"`

-false.
-Type of x is "undefined".
-The result of undefined + 1 is not a number.
-If typeof x is "number", still false.
+Always false.
+Whatever x is, the result is not a number.
+If typeof x is "number", still false because without parentheses, typeof x + 1 returns a string "number1".

 **j)** `typeof x % 2 === "number"`

-false.
-Type of x is "undefined".
-The result is not a number.
-If typeof x is "number", still false.
+Always false.
+Whatever x is, the result is not a number.
+If typeof x is "number", still false

 **k)** `typeof (x % 2) === "number"`

-Type of x is "undefined".
-The result is not a number.
-Reference error.
-If x is assigned a number value, expression is true.
+Always true.
+Whatever x is, the type of the remainder is a number.

 **l)** `x++ == ++x`

-false. x++ evaluates to unincremented value of x. ++x evaluates to the incremented value of x.
+Always false. x++ evaluates to unincremented value of x. ++x evaluates to the incremented value of x.

 **m)** `++x == x++`

-false if x is not a number value. true if x is a number, the incremented value of x on the left equals the unincremented value on the right.
+False if x is not a number value.
+True if x is a number, because the incremented value of x on the left equals the unincremented value on the right.

 **n)** `"1"+x == 1+x`

-false if x is a number value.
-True if x is a string.
+Only true if x is a string.
+With any other value, type coercion returns a concatenated string "1value".

 **o)** `"0"+1 == 1`

-true.
+True.
 Type conversion.
 "0" converts to 0, then addition makes the result true.

+Or - "0" as a string is truthy, numbers other than 0 are truthy.

 **p)** `(typeof (x+1))===(typeof x)`

-true if the value of x is a number, a string or NaN.
-False if x is a boolean, undefined, or null.
+True if the value of x is a number, a string or NaN because the type is "number" for both sides.

+False if x is a Boolean, undefined, or null because (x + 1) converts its type to "number" while x is a type of "boolean", "undefined", or "object", respectively.

 **q)** `(x*1 == x) || ((typeof x) != "number")`

-true.
-False if x is NaN.
+True.
+If x is a number, then the left side is true.
+If anything else other than NaN, the typeof x is not a number.

+False only if x is NaN, because then the type of x is a number, and the left side is false.

 **r)** `(x=(typeof (x+(typeof x))))==x`

-true.
+Always true.
 Whatever the left side evaluates to, x is assigned that value, which is equal to x.

 ---

 All of the following can be solved with ordinary expressions and global variables with primitive values.
 You don't need functions, loops, or other topics beyond our first two classes.

  **2)** (_Difficulty: easy_)